-Things have been super busy in the background here at Healing Redefined.
+Things have been super busy in the background here at 20 something allergies.

 In the meantime, here’s a look at the top 5 posts of 2012:

-2. The Oil Cleansing Method: A How-To Guide for Clear, Radiant Skin (guest post at Mommypotamus)
+(guest post at Mommypotamus) The Oil Cleansing Method: A How-To Guide for Clear, Radiant Skin

 I share my history with horrible acne (and some pictures that should never see the light of day), the method, some recipes to start with.
 Need a video?
 Got that too!